 I’ve been working with tech companies to design and execute their path for growth for 7 years now.
 And all this based on my personal experience and scars.

 I thought that it was time to step out of my box.
 Time to look for tools for startup growth with someone who deals with a different kind of growth . #Multidisciplinerocks.

 Last week, I met with Dr. Eyal Doron for a midday coffee break to brainstorm a potential partnership .
 I had wanted to meet with this unique person for quite a long time now.
 Eyal stands out to me because he is bold, speaks up about what matters to him, and leads by example.
 What’s more, he’s also a basketball player (always important).

 I was hoping we’d hit it off.
 Both of us believe creativity is always achievable.
 Both of us believe there are many ways to address a challenge.
-Both of us are here to help leaders work out of the box vs. think out of the box.
-Both of us – combine systematic yet out of the box processes to reach our outcomes.
+Here to help leaders work out of the box vs. think out of the box.
+We combine systematic yet out of the box processes to reach our outcomes.
 Both of us believe it’s our duty and we’re grateful to connect our passion, obsession and profession.

 Luckily we did.